dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 </div>

-Due to no longer using Balance of All Things there is no longer as compelling of a reason to {{< spell 78674 "Starsurge" >}}at the beginning of an Eclipse and thus you can often save Astral Power for movement without any relevant dps loss. {{< spell 78674 "Starsurge" >}}Empowerment exists but it is a very weak effect.
+Due to no longer using Balance of All Things there is no longer as compelling of a reason to {{< spell 78674 "Starsurge" >}} at the beginning of an Eclipse and thus you can often save Astral Power for movement without any relevant dps loss. {{< spell 78674 "Starsurge" >}} Empowerment exists but it is a very weak effect.

 On single target about 65% of your damage will be during CA/Inc+{{< spell 323546 "Ravenous Frenzy" >}} meaning it is extremely important to be able to cast during that time and that the target will live for the entire duration of your cooldowns.
 Since the legendary only does anything during our cooldowns you will do about 20% less damage outside cooldowns than you did with NF-BoAT Balance Druid.